-Why The Last Ten Percent Is Critical For Financial Success
+How The Last Ten Percent Will Make-Or-Break Your Financial Success

-- Discover how the 10% rule can make or break your financial success.
+- Reveals how the 10% rule can multiply your results.

-- How success with building wealth is created at the margin.
+- Shows how your success is built at the margin.

-That’s why so few people succeed financially: they stop moving forward after getting 80%-90% of the way there.
-The last 10% is what you need to make forward progress.
+That's why so few people succeed financially.
+They stop moving forward after getting 80%-90% of the way there.

 I was reminded of this lesson during my regular workout in the gym this morning.
 A personal trainer commented that all reps prior to the last two are just a warm-up for the “real” workout – those last two reps when you're straining and your muscles are aching.